MwaiBanda/WPRK-MultiPlatform/README.md

 # WPRK (Android, iOS & iPadOS)
-Multiplatform Radio &amp; Podcast Streaming App For WPRK, a licensed FCC broadcast station, The app allows users to connect to live music streams and cycle through podacasts which are playable as well.
+Multiplatform Radio &amp; Podcast Streaming App For WPRK, a licensed FCC broadcast station, The app allows users to connect to live music streams and cycle through podcasts which are playable as well.

 ### Download Via AppStore or PlayStore
 Get app on the app store or playstore available for Android, iPhone & iPad